bjornwallner/ML_medbioinfo/prep.md

-# Machine Learning in Medical Bioinformatics

-This repository contains reading material and exercises for the Machine Learning in Medical Bioinformatics.

-## Preparatory tasks (To be finished before the Workshop)
+# Preparatory tasks (To be finished before the Workshop)

 Many of the exercises will use Jupyter notebooks, an interactive Python environments that makes it possible to combine documentation with code.